rage/java-programming/data/week4/1-arrays.md

 System.out.println(numbers[2]);
 ```

 Just like in ArrayLists, you can't access an index outside of the array.
-You can try out the following example on your own computer, for example in the sandbox.
+You can try out the following example on your own computer to see what happens in that case.

 ```java
 String[] arrayOfStrings = {"Matti L.", "Matti P.", "Matti V."};